Sarah Franklin Bache: Later life and relationship with Benjamin Franklin

 Bache loved music and reading, and was considered a skilled harpsichordist.

 Sarah Franklin Bache's relationship with her father was strained throughout her adulthood.
 After her marriage to Richard Bache without her father's knowledge, Benjamin Franklin had a detached attitude towards his only daughter.
 Evidence exists in The Autobiography of Benjamin Franklin which "constructs an image of a strong, powerful, and savvy patriarch, written for a male audience."
 The autobiography hardly mentions Franklin's wife, Deborah Read, and fails to mention his daughter Sally at all.
 When the American Revolutionary War ended, Benjamin returned to Philadelphia and lived with his daughter and her family for the remaining years of his life.

 Benjamin Franklin really enjoyed his grandchildren, particularly Benjamin Franklin Bache.
 When Franklin returned from England in 1775 he became enthralled by his young grandson.
 So much so that the following year Franklin took his young grandson back to Europe with him in spite of the protests made by Sarah.
 "She was no match for a father who thought he knew more about bringing up boys than anyone else on Earth."
 Sarah had to make do with the promise that her son would receive the best education possible during his time with his grandfather.

 When Benjamin Franklin died in 1790, he left most of his estate to Sarah and her husband.
 Among the items bequeathed to her was a small portrait of Louis XVI surrounded by diamonds, which she sold to finance a trip to London.
 In 1794, she and her family moved to a farm outside Philadelphia, to the north along the Delaware River.

-Sarah Franklin Bache died from cancer on October 5, 1808 at age 65 and is buried in Christ Church Burial Ground at Fifth and Arch Streets in Philadelphia, the same resting grounds as her parents.
+Sarah Franklin Bache died from cancer on October 5, 1808, at age 65 and is buried in Christ Church Burial Ground at Fifth and Arch Streets in Philadelphia, the same resting grounds as her parents.
+Her descendants included Major General Hugh L. Scott, who was her great-great grandson.